bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Build a backend for you apps, hardware or websites in minutes.
+      Build a backend for you apps, hardware or websites in minutes without having to learn anything.
 Take advantage of edge processing to to speed up client interaction or comply with privacy laws.
     actions:
       - label: Learn More
         url: /features